 If eating immediately, add the asparagus to a large bowl and use your hands to toss it with just enough dressing to coat the spears.
 Add the greens and toss again, drizzling in a little more dressing if necessary.
-Divide among plates and top with freshly shaved Parmesan cheese.
+Divide among plates and top with freshly shaved cheese or toasted almonds.
 If packing the salad to eat later, combine the arugula, asparagus, and grated parmesan in a travel container and carry the dressing separately.
 Reshake the dressing and sprinkle it over the salad when ready to eat.
 Serves 2–3.

 Tips & Tricks

 - Once I always blanched the asparagus, but lately I’ve been grilling it.
 The charred flavor enhances the greens, and it makes a tasty lunchtime salad the day after a grilled dinner.

 - Salad spinners are too bulky for my tiny kitchen.
 But dry greens are essential to crisp salads.
 So I use a small mesh laundry bag, like you’d use to wash lingerie.
 Take it outside to let centrifugal motion fling the water from it.

 - Don’t drop the mustard from the dressing; it’s the glue that holds the oil and vinegar together, whether you’re dressing greens or spuds (see below).
 Homemade mustards are easy to make, are cheap, and store well, but it’s better to substitute store-bought whole-grain mustard than leave it out.